 It is important to keep track of users' overeating behavior.
 This can give users a sense of their progress over time.
 That is what the use of a progress bar is intended to achieve.
 During the summer research, three drafts of the progress bar were produced.
-The first prototype, shown in Figure 16, is a circular progress bar around the "Oops!" button, with ring decreasing as the episode number increases throughout the day.
+The first prototype is a circular progress bar around the "Oops!" button, with circle decreasing as the episode number increases throughout the day.
 The color goes from green to yellow then to red, as the circle decreases.
-The second prototype, shown in Figure 17, is with the ring increasing as the number of episodes increases and the color goes from green to yellow then to red as this occurs.
-The third prototype, shown in Figure 18, is with the ring decreasing as the number of episodes increases, but the color of the circle changes as it decreases: when it is a full circle, it means that no episode has happened yet; at that point, the circle's color is gold.
+The second prototype is somewhat opposite.
+The circle increases with the number of episodes and the color goes from green to yellow then to red as this occurs.
+In the third prototype, the circle decreases as episodes' number increases.
+But the color of the circle changes as it decreases.
+When it is a full circle, it means that no episode has happened yet.
+At that point, the circle's color is gold.
 When 1 to 3 episodes occur, the circles' color changes to silver.
 Lastly, if more than 3 episodes occur, the circle's color changes to bronze.